ivanbgd/ethereum-handshake/README.md

 - This project uses asynchrony for concurrent execution.
 We use the [tokio](https://crates.io/crates/tokio) library for that.

+## Development

+### Pre-Push Checks

+Pre-push hooks are available in this repository.

+A Python package is required to use them.
+Install it by executing:

+`pip3 install pre-commit`

+Inside the repository, run:

+`pre-commit install --hook-type pre-push`

+The hooks will be run automatically before each push.

+We can also run them manually like this:

+`pre-commit run --all-files`

 ## Command Line Arguments

 ### Arguments